decentration/edgeware-node/Setting-up-monitoring.md

 If your node has an open WebSockets API, you can add a script that directly checks the health of the node, and ensures blocks are syncing.
 This will catch some failure scenarios where the node appears to keep operating but stops recognizing new blocks.
 We provide `nodeup` for this purpose.

+To accept WebSockets API connections, add `--rpc-cors="*"` to the node configuration.
+By default, this will not make the node accept connections from outside hosts (`--ws-external` is required for that).

 Clone [nodeup](https://github.com/hicommonwealth/nodeup.git) into
 the `/root` directory.
 Follow its installation instructions: